AngryR4v3n/blog/_posts/2025-01-11-fledge-and-uns--A-quick-and-easy-implementation.md

 Your OPC server should be available at: ``opc.tcp://your_ip:4840/``

-To verify that the OPC server is running, and to obtain nodeids (that will be useful in a second), I utilized UA Expert program for that
+To verify that the OPC server is running, and to obtain nodeids (that will be useful in a second), I utilized UA Expert program for that.

 <a href="/assets/img/posts/uaexpert.png" style='display: flex; justify-content: center' data-lity>
   <img src="/assets/img/posts/uaexpert.png"/>